 What are some of the special features of this track?

 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the Urban Environment, Sustainability and Climate Change track also means that you will get to:

 Data analysis is among one of the most highly demanded skills in the labour market.
-This specialisation will teach you the data skills that will make your CV stand out.
+This specialisation will teach you the data analysis skills that will make your CV stand out.

-Use different tools to prioritise climate decisions
+Use different tools to analyse urban environment and climate change decisions

-Visit a successful climate change resilience project
+Visit successful climate change resilience projects

 Link your thesis research to real-life ongoing projects